DevExpress-Examples/XAF_Security_E4908/XPO/Xamarin.Forms/README.md

         <ShellContent Title="Browse" Icon="icon_feed.png" Route="ItemsPage" ContentTemplate="{DataTemplate local:ItemsPage}" />
         ```

 ## Step 6.
-Items Page and ViewModel ImplemeNtation
+Items Page and ViewModel implementation

 Change the _ViewModels\ItemsViewModel.cs_ and _ViewModels\ItemsPage.xaml_ files to implement a ListView with the list of items, a filter bar, and Toolbar items.